 Important

-The Harbor registry that you create must be active after BMC Helix Platform services and BMC Helix IT Service Management installation, which allows the pods to access the images if the worker nodes do not have previously pulled images.
+The Harbor registry that you create must be active after BMC Helix Platform services and BMC Helix Service Management installation, which allows the pods to access the images if the worker nodes do not have previously pulled images.

 Before you begin